remix-run/remix-website/data/posts/shop-case-study.md

   </figcaption>
 </figure>

-At Shopify we have a phrase: "Get Shit Done".
-Shopify is a company that prides itself in building new and innovative things, and building them fast.
+At Shopify we have a phrase: _"Get Shit Done"_.
+Shopify as a company prides itself in building new and innovative things, and building them fast.

 With Shop.app, the team was eager to launch an initial version of the product pages as quickly as possible.
+The whole team was aligned on building as fast as they could, and they found they could go pretty fast with Remix.

 The team started building Shop.app in April, 2023.
 Beyond being flexible enough to easily integrate with their existing monorepo, Remix also provided many other out-of-the-box features the team needed to move fast: SSR, routing, link prefetching, and much more.
-Using Remix the team was able to launch the initial product page in July, 2023.
+Using Remix the team was able to launch the initial product page by July, 2023.

-**That's 3 months to Get Shit Done**
+**That's 3 months of _Getting Shit Done_**

 With Remix, the team was able use their existing backend, patterns, and libraries instead of being forced to rewrite their infrastructure in a "Remix-y" way.
 There are additional Remix-specific APIs Shop.app doesn't fully take advantage of such as the Remix loading patterns and `defer`.
 Remix gives developers full control of their site and offers useful levers to pull when needed.
 This philosophy allowed the Shop team to easily hook in their own patterns and libraries, while incrementally leveraging and experimenting with Remix features as they went.